 - States that may offer licenses without SSNs soon

 If you reside in any of the U.S. states not mentioned above, then chances are you will not get your driver’s license without an SSN.
 But if you are eligible, you must first apply for one.

-How to Apply for a Driver’s License Without a Social Security Number
+How to Apply for a Driver’s License Without an SSN